Edit & Pitch Your Novel

 It’s also important to be working on your rewrite throughout the six weeks.
 At the end of the course, we invite students to share the opening 3,000 words of their novel plus an agent’s letter and synopsis (written with the help of the course).
 This is not a submission to the agency but an opportunity to get peer feedback and help students to ready themselves to send their work to agents, whether at Curtis Brown and C&W or elsewhere.

-(NB: if you’re looking for one-to-one tutorials and tutor-led writing workshops as part of a writing course, do take a look at our longer, selective courses – these aren’t included in Edit & Pitch Your Novel).
+NB: if you’re looking for more in-depth feedback (including tutor-led writing workshops and ongoing one-to-one support) as part of a writing course, do take a look at our longer, selective writing course.

 Each week students will gain access to a new module based on a practical novel-editing or pitching topic.
 Our bespoke learning platform features separate forum spaces for all six teaching topics, arranged in a clear structure that’s easy to use.
 Our online learning space allows students to quickly find and take part in discussions and to easily locate task materials they’d like to refer back to.

 The End is the Beginning: Reviewing Your Novel